andrewcheesmantest/thewatertrust/README.md

 - Investigate and fix logic around the functionality indicators and other counts in the short summary
 - Add a site + survey level count if necessary, as it relates to functionality counts
+- Create version of Short Summary that aggregates at the site level before rolling higher